shilpa-acog/blog/IT-HOME/SSH.md

 # 2. Key Pair:

-You must create a key pair(has .pub key) to first access a server if they are not generated
+You must create a key pair(has .pub key) to first access a server. if they are not generated

 Check before generating the key pair using the following command: